Intrivus/Aseductor/README.md

 - In "Aseprite" extract Aseprite source code in

 **Important**
-Run the script as Admin else it won't copy the file
+- Run the script as Admin else it won't copy the file
+- Only extract the source code inside those zip files

 I'll make a video soon although this is only a very simple batch script :D